mdkamran048/NIFTY50_Stock_Price_Prediction/README.md

 ## Future Plan

-* Fetching the live data and automate the model on the server.
+* Integrate live data fetching to enhance model accuracy with real-time information.
-* If it works fine then deploying over the server so that users can use it.
+* Deploy the automated model on a server for user access, providing a convenient and accessible platform for real-time predictions.

 ## Model Limitation
 **Limited data:**